-2013 Stock Incentive Plan
+2014 Stock Incentive Plan

-On May 1, 2013, our Board of Directors authorized and approved the adoption of the Company's 2013 Stock Incentive Plan, under which an aggregate of 10,905,128 of our shares may be issued, which consisted of 8,905,128 shares issuable pursuant to options previously granted under our prior stock incentive plans (as described below, and which shares are registered pursuant to prior Form S-8 Registration Statements filed by the Company) and 2,000,000 additional shares that may be issued pursuant to awards that may be granted under the 2013 Stock Incentive Plan.
-The 2013 Stock Incentive Plan supersedes and replaces each of (i) the Company's 2006 Stock Incentive Plan, dated as originally ratified by the Board of Directors on October 10, 2006, as ratified by the shareholders of the Company at the Company's annual general meeting held on July 24, 2008, and (ii) the Company's 2009 Stock Incentive Plan, dated as originally ratified by the Board of Directors on June 5, 2009, as ratified by the shareholders of the Company at the Company's annual general meeting held on July 23, 2009, which was amended pursuant to an amendment thereto originally ratified by the Board of Directors on May 25, 2010, as ratified by the shareholders of the Company at the Company's annual general meeting held on July 22, 2010 (the 2009 Stock Incentive Plan, as amended, the "2009 Stock Incentive Plan").
+On June 9, 2014, our Board of Directors authorized and approved the adoption of the Company's 2014 Stock Incentive Plan, under which an aggregate of 15,493,788 of our shares may be issued, which consists of 7,993,788 shares issuable pursuant to options previously granted that were outstanding under our 2013 Stock Incentive Plan (as described below) as of the date our Board of Directors authorized and approved the adoption of the 2014 Stock Incentive Plan (and which 7,993,788 shares are registered pursuant to prior Form S-8 Registration Statements filed by the Company) and 7,500,000 additional shares that may be issued pursuant to awards that may be granted under the 2014 Stock Incentive Plan.
+The 2014 Stock Incentive Plan supersedes and replaces the Company's 2013 Stock Incentive Plan, dated as originally ratified by the Board of Directors on May 1, 2013, as ratified by the shareholders of the Company at the Company's annual general meeting held on July 24, 2013.
+The 2013 Stock Incentive Plan, in turn, superseded and replaced each of (i) the Company's 2006 Stock Incentive Plan, dated as originally ratified by the Board of Directors on October 10, 2006, as ratified by the shareholders of the Company at the Company's annual general meeting held on July 24, 2008, and (ii) the Company's 2009 Stock Incentive Plan, dated as originally ratified by the

+Board of Directors on June 5, 2009, as ratified by the shareholders of the Company at the Company's annual general meeting held on July 23, 2009, which was amended pursuant to an amendment thereto originally ratified by the Board of Directors on May 25, 2010, as ratified by the shareholders of the Company at the Company's annual general meeting held on July 22, 2010.